conduktor/conduktor-docs/docs/platform/05-guides/index.md

 ---
-sidebar_position: 1
+sidebar_position: 5
-title: Overview
+title: How-To guides
 description: Conduktor Console gives you complete visibility into your Kafka ecosystem and the ability to manage and monitor your data streaming applications
 ---

- Docker compose up -d
+# Guides and How-To